WPDevelopers/embedpress/src/readme.txt

 = FACEBOOK POSTS AND VIDEOS =

-With EmbedPress, you can add Facebook Posts to WordPress, using just a URL.
+With PublishPress Embeds, you can add Facebook Posts to WordPress, using just a URL.
 Facebook post embeds are possible, but they’re not easy to use via normal methods.
-EmbedPress is different:
+PublishPress Embeds is different:

 * [How to use Facebook embeds in WordPress](https://pressshack.com/embedpress/docs/embed-facebook-posts-wordpress/)

 = AUDIO: SPOTIFY, SOUNDCLOUD AND MIXCLOUD =

-EmbedPress supports all of these major options for audio on your WordPress site:
+PublishPress Embeds supports all of these major options for audio on your WordPress site:

 * [How to use Spotify in WordPress](https://pressshack.com/embedpress/docs/embed-spotify-audios-wordpress/)
 * [How to use MixCloud in WordPress](https://pressshack.com/embedpress/docs/embed-mixcloud-audio-wordpress/)
 * [How to use SoundCloud in WordPress](https://pressshack.com/embedpress/docs/embed-soundcloud-audio-wordpress/)

-Here are multiple other audio options supported by EmbedPress:
+Here are multiple other audio options supported by PublishPress Embeds:

 * [How to use Shoudio in WordPress](https://pressshack.com/embedpress/docs/embed-shoudio-audios-wordpress/)
 * [How to use HuffDuffer in WordPress](https://pressshack.com/embedpress/docs/embed-huffduffer-audios-wordpress/)